Steve Bamford

 2022 saw Justin Thomas play the week before the PGA at the AT&T Byron Nelson at TPC Craig Ranch in Texas.
 JT continued this trend of strong Tee to Green play in the outing prior, ranking 10th for that category as he finished 5th.

-From a LIV Golf League angle, Strokes Gained weren’t captured across Brooks Koepka’s LIV Tulsa event before capturing the PGA Championship last year at Oak Hill.
-He is to this point LIV’s first and only member to win a Major Championship.
+From a LIV Golf League angle, Strokes Gained weren’t captured across Brooks Koepka’s LIV Tulsa event before capturing the PGA Championship at Oak Hill.
 The fact he ranked 8th for Greens in Regulation, 6th for Total Accuracy and 6th for Ball Striking in Tulsa certainly helped me to back him at 18/1 to take his 5th Major title.
-Clearly his Strokes Gained number would have been very high ranking.

 Naturally 50 year-old (at the time) Phil Mickelson, who won the PGA in 2021 at a uniquely coastal and windswept Kiawah Island, destroys this trend completely, but in general it’s clear to deduce that those struggling to keep the ball in front of them immediately prior to playing the PGA Championship ultimately don’t win it.